-A discussion with our Head of Business Development
+A discussion with our Full-Stack Engineer

 Investor Update is a shareholder intelligence consultancy with a mission to be the most professional, timely and creative investor relations consultancy for its clients.
 Investor Update offers corporate IR teams and their advisors up-to-date shareholder intelligence to help decision-making in their IR strategy.
 For bankers and advisors, Investor Update supplies information on clients’ investors to help them deliver the right advice.